 UNDERWOOD to Elisabeth NEWDICK, 6 June 1822, St Nicholas, Kings Lynn (See http://genealogy.bobvine.nz/showmedia.php?mediaID=111&medialinkID=145 ), and Parish Register entries for their children conclusively identify John (Christopher) Christmas UNDERWOOD and Christopher Christmas BERRY as being the same person.

-The Banns notice for the Marriage records Christopher Christmas UNDERWOOD as having an alias “Salmon”, which was his mother’s maiden name.
+The Banns notice for the Marriage records Christopher Christmas UNDERWOOD as having an alias “Salmon”, which was his mother’s maiden name; further proof of his heritage.

-The marriage of CCB and the birth records above have taken me back in time in trying to reconcile facts surrounding the birth of Christopher Christmas.
-My starting point was to prove a connection between UNDERWOOD and BERRY families.
+The marriage of CCB and the birth records above have taken me back in time in trying to reconcile facts surrounding his birth.
+My starting point was to find connections between UNDERWOOD and BERRY families.

 - Baptism, 01 Jan 1795, Lynn, Norfolk, England, St Nicholas Chapel, Mary Underwood BERRY, daughter of Christopher and Margaret BERRY (The underlining is mine)